|City:||Vancouver, BC, Canada|

-Freddie Mercury's image has changed greatly, as he has grown a moustache.
-Many fans would react negatively to this, as is evidenced by the razors thrown onto the stage at many shows over the next few months.
-Later in the tour, Freddie would often ask audiences what they thought of his new image, and he would usually receive a mixed response, after which he'd pledge in one way or another to keep the moustache where it is.
+Freddie's image has changed greatly, as he has grown a moustache.
+Many fans would react negatively to this transition to the macho gay look of the time, particularly evidenced by the razors thrown onto the stage at many shows over the next few months.
+On some nights Freddie would often ask audiences what they thought of his new look, usually receiving a mixed response, after which he'd pledge in one way or another to keep the moustache as it is.

 The band have once again upgraded their lighting rig, giving their show startling visuals.
 The "Queen Rocks Montreal" official DVD release (filmed at the Montreal Forum in 1981) contains phenomenal footage of the lighting rig at the beginning of the show.
 This rig was known as both "Fly Swatters" (a bootleg of the Chicago area show would adopt this title), and the "Bic razor" rig.
 It was the first moving lighting rig ever assembled.

-According to a review of the show from the July 2 Vancouver Sun, Brian May started the song in the wrong key, prompting Freddie to motion to Brian lower the key to where it should be (this would happen again in Montreal '82, the first show of their next North American tour).
-The review contends that the band were very under-rehearsed for the show.
+According to a review of the show from the July 2 Vancouver Sun, Brian May started Rock It in the wrong key, prompting Freddie to motion to Brian lower the key to where it should be (this would happen again in Montreal '82, the first show of their next North American tour).
+The review contends that the band were very under-rehearsed.